-- 1. One is obligated to dwell in the Succah on Shemini Atseret in the Diaspora, just as one does on Succot, except that one does not make the beracha of Leshev basuccah. - 2.
-One needs to be careful to say the correct wording for the prayers.
-If, on Shemini Atseret one mistakenly said chag hasuccot instead of Shemini chag ha'etseret in amida or kiddush, then, after the fact, one does not go back. - On Simchat Torah (ie. Second day Yom Tov), one who made such a mistake does repeat. - If one made the mistake, only because they were rushing, but not because they thought it was still Succot, they do not need to repeat. - 3.
-The chazzan recites Tikkun Hageshem before Musaf of Shemini Atseret and then we begin switching to Mashiv Haruach in the amida. - 4.
+- 1. One is obligated to dwell in the Succah on Shemini Atseret in the Diaspora, just as one does on Succot, except that one does not make the beracha of Leshev basuccah. - One needs to be careful to say the correct wording for the prayers.
+If, on Shemini Atseret one mistakenly said chag hasuccot instead of Shemini chag ha'etseret in amida or kiddush, then, after the fact, one does not go back.
+On Simplet Tareh (is, Second day Yem Tay), one who made such a mistake does report.

+On Simchat Torah (ie. Second day Yom Tov), one who made such a mistake does repeat.
+If one made the mistake, only because they were rushing, but not because they thought it was still Succot, they do not need to repeat.

+- 3. The chazzan recites Tikkun Hageshem before Musaf of 1st day Shemini Atseret and then we begin switching to Mashiv Haruach in the amida. - 4.
 One makes Shehecheyanu in Candle Lighting and Kiddush on both Shemini Atseret and Simchat Torah as it is a separate Yom Tov to Succot. - 5.
 It is a big mitzvah to rejoice wholeheartedly with the Torah as we complete the cycle of reading.